darktable-org/dtdocs/content/darkroom/organization/overview.md

 # search

 Below the module group icons is the search bar, which you can use to access any of the processing modules, regardless of whether they are currently in a group.
-Some modules have additional tags stored against them, which will also be queried when searching.
+Some modules have additional tags stored against them that will also be queried when searching.